Privacy

 These sections explain the job in plain language and set expectations for what the tool should do well.

-What a good privacy-first flow should do
+What a privacy-first screenshot flow should do

-The best screenshot redaction tool does not make people guess which step matters most.
-They should be able to select a region, blur it, pixelate it, cover it with a black or white block, or crop the capture entirely when the cleanest answer is simply to remove the surrounding context.
+A good screenshot redactor should feel simpler than a general image editor and should not make you guess which step matters.
+You should be able to select a region and blur it, pixelate it, cover it with a black or white block, or crop the capture entirely when removing surrounding context is the cleanest fix.

 • Masking names, emails, phone numbers, and account identifiers